cnchenpu/sys-net-admin/lab-grub2-upgrade.md

      ```

 # HW4 (due date: 10/22):
-- Import the test VM from me, I have installed GRUB 2 for you.
+- Import the test VM from me, the GRUB 2 has installed for you.
 - Take a VM snapshot before you do this lab.
 - Upgrade boot loader to GRUB 2.
 - Show me the GRUB 2 screen in the class.